 Everything is free, and can be used on any project – even commercial ones.

-The 1.0 version of my presets has been downloaded more than 22.000 times, and is used daily by documentary film editors, wedding video makers, students, and even by big broadcast companies.
-Now, you can download version 2.0, with even more cool presets.
+The 1.0 version of my presets has been downloaded more than 35.000 times, and is used daily by documentary film editors, wedding video makers, students, and even by big broadcast companies.
+Now, you can download version 2.0 for Premiere Pro CC, with even more cool presets.

 I’ve added presets for Dynamic Garbage Matte and other compositing tools, some audio enhancement presets and a very cool Bounce In – Fly Out animation preset.
 There are also 30% PiPs and a nifty Opacity Keyframe Killer, to get rid of the default Opacity keyframes.

 This template enables you to quickly make a cover flow sequence in Premiere Pro CC, and easily edit it.
 It’s as simple as putting your source videos in the source timelines.
 Then go to the main timeline and play, render or export.
 Now you can create cool cover flow sequences in a couple of minutes, entirely inside Premiere Pro, using built-in effects only.
 No third party plugins!

 If the Play button doesn’t work, click here to watch the video.
 A user manual is included in the project file.
 You can even zoom out from a full screen video to the cover flow, or from a cover flow to a full screen video.
 You can of course change the background and the “floor”.
 The timing of each video can also be controlled.